Avenida de Manoteras 50-52 - 28050 Madrid

-The Structural Business Statistics (SBS) Regulation requires results to be available within 18 months of the end of the reference period.
-This objective is met by publishing the Final Results of statistics before the end of this deadline.
+Implementation act 2020/1197 of REGULATION (EU) 2019/2152 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL on European business statistics requires the availability of results within 18 months of the end of the reference period.
+This objective is met by publishing the Final results of the statistics before the end of this deadline.

 Data are released in accordance with the structural statistics availability calendar prepared and published by the INE annually.

 The availability of a common methodology, design and process for collection, filtering, editing and updating in all its geographical scope, guarantees the comparability of the results between the different Autonomous Communities.
-On the other hand, the methodological adaptation to the SBS Regulation makes it possible to compare with the other European Union countries that disseminated this same information for their respective sectors.
+On the other hand, the methodological adaptation to the strutural business statistics Regulation makes it possible to compare with the other European Union countries that disseminated this same information for their respective sectors.

 The use of a single national classification of economic activities enables the comparison of this survey's information with other economic statistics (such as the Services Sector's short-term statistics) and with the Central Business Directory (Directorio Central de empresas DIRCE).